subh007/atrium-docs-temp/ONOS-Fabric-16A/Switch-Utils-Fabric-16A.md

     root@onl-x86:~# ls -l /usr/bin/ofdpa-i.12.1.1/examples/

-The most useful ones for this release include the ability to see the flows and groups that are installed in the switch using client_flowtable_dump
+The most useful ones for this release include the ability to see the flows and groups that are installed in the switch.
+Add this directory to your $PATH environment variable to access these programs from anywhere.

     root@onl-powerpc:~# client_flowtable_dump
     Table ID 10 (VLAN):   Retrieving all entries.
 Max entries = 16384, Current entries = 6.